arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 Example: `lib/raport/PL/X123/products`

-With classic autoloader, and eager loading disabled, it goes from a const name to a file name by calling `Raport::PL::X123.to_s.underscore` which results in `raport/pl/x123/products.rb`.
+With classic autoloader, and eager loading disabled, it goes from a const name to a file name by calling `Raport::PL::X123.to_s.underscore` which results in `raport/pl/x123/products`.

+This magic happens in the `Module#const_missing` method invoked when a reference is made to an undefined constant.
+Standard Ruby implementation of this method raises an error, but Rails overrides it and tries to locate the file in one of the autoloaded directories.

-There were no such files from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production unless we eagerly loaded the whole codebase.
+However, there were no such file like `raport/pl/x123/products.rb` from the case-sensitive file system perspective and that's the clue why NameErrors were spotted in production unless we eagerly loaded the whole codebase at boot time.

 ### case-insensitive file system (development - macOS)

 ```
 ❯ ls lib/raport/PL/X123/products.rb
 lib/raport/PL/X123/products.rb